asantech/punk-api/README.md

-# A Beverage shop created by React JS
+# A Beverage shop created by React JS + Redux

-Class based components, statless function based components, and Context API used.
+Class based components, statless function based components, and Redux used.